Already got a Chime Credit Builder Visa® Credit Card? Ready to level up your knowledge?

 How to pay off your Credit Builder balance 💰

 Once your statement arrives, it’s time to pay it off.
 You have two options.

 This is the most popular way to pay among Chime members.

 It’s a handy feature we built to help you pay on time.
 When you turn on Safer Credit Building, your payments will be automatic.
-The day after your monthly statement is issued, the hold on the money you’ve spent will be released, and the money used to pay off your balance.
+The day after your monthly statement is issued, the hold on the money you’ve spent will be released, and the money is used to pay off your balance.

 In the meantime, you can sit back and relax knowing your balance will be paid on time.
 And since regular on-time payments are one of the most important components of credit scores, turning this feature on is an effortless way to help build your credit history over time.

 To turn on Safer Credit Building in the Chime app, select Settings → Credit Builder → Safer Credit Building → and then tap on “Turn on” at the bottom of your screen.